cytormod/Learning-Python/README.md

 Operators(AND / OR/ Not)
 Love Calculator
 Treasure Island
+4) Learned the Concept of Import, List, Nested List Created small games: Just to clarify the Concept in-deep:
+  Flip the Coin, Who is going to pay the Bill, Treasure Map Challenge, Rock Paper Scissors

 THANKS TO DR.ANGELA YU.
 She created the 100 days Challenge and I hope I will see theh positive result soon:)